 That is weird because he was born close to Covent Garden, he went to primary school in Piccadilly [central London], but then he moved with his mum to Ibiza which was a very junkie place at the time, and then they moved to Tunbridge Wells and then to Bristol, so when Sid came to London aged 14, he had a Bristol accent.
 And when the mum kicked him out, he stayed with another friend of ours who I didn’t even know knew him, so when you go back it all looks like a movie, it wasn’t an easy life around all the various dysfunctional behaviours you get around drugs.

 Do you miss him?

 No. If I’m going to say that, then I’d be lying.
-But I couldn’t imagine it was his karma to go in that way, but what I do feel is much more compassion towards him.
+I couldn’t imagine it was his karma to go in that way [Sid Vicious died of a heroin overdose in 1979 aged 22, just months after his also drug-addicted girlfriend Nancy Spungen had been found stabbed to death] but what I do feel is much more compassion towards him.
 The reason we did that documentary was to answer the question: Who was Sid?
 I knew this guy, I got drunk with this guy and had some fun with him, but who was this guy?
 He then became a rather one-dimensional icon.
-So when I made that documentary I genuinely wanted to know who was this guy – behind the icon – that I called my friend, was I really aware of him?
+So when I made that documentary I genuinely wanted to know who this guy – behind the icon – that I called my friend was; was I really aware of him?
 What was the true story?
-And at that time, and all times, you observe things a bit deeper than you might initially realise and that deeper realisation means for me the real experience of meditation because, that’s the beginning, that’s asking “what was that thing that has always been there?
+And at that time, and at all times, you observe things a bit deeper than you might initially realise and that deeper realisation means for me the real experience of meditation because, that’s the beginning, that’s asking “What was that thing that has always been there?
 This observer”.
-And “what’s that thing that I’m observing?
+And “What’s that thing that I’m observing?
 What’s this thing that is kind of neutral?”
 And of course, if I have that, Sid had that.
 And everyone must have that.
 So, therefore, there is essentially no real difference between any of us.